tra5hpanda/better-openstack/GETTING_STARTED.md

 -   If using Linux, source the openrc.sh file in your terminal as indicated in the instructions.

--   If using Windows, create environment variables for all items with the openrc.sh file; you can use the client through PowerShell.
+-   If using Windows, create environment variables for all items within the openrc.sh file; you can use the client through PowerShell. for example, you would create an environment variable for OS_USERNAME, and set the value to the account username you authenticate to the cloud with.